 - Bookmarks menu reflects user-centric point of view, storing user defined favourite files, folders and search definitions.
-Bookmarks can also be managed from context menu, Navigation submenu. - Filesystem menu is organized following a system-centric functional and hierarchical point of view, featuring links to commonly used paths like home, desktop, documents, mounted devices and more system defined paths If the system supports it, there are featured also searches' and libraries' folders, respectively introduced in Vista and Seven: files in those folders can be clicked to open the related virtual folder, from which it is possible to drag items to PeaZip. - History menu is a chronological point of view, displaying the history of visited paths, archives, and search filters applied during the current session; below this first section are listed latest accessed archives (this feature can be disabled for privacy, see "Settings" chapter), and breadcrumb address paths. - Functions menu shows most used functions, such as open path, open archives, search and drag to PeaZip, web search, open path in system file explorer, properties.
-It also features a submenu where most of program's functions can be found listed alphabetically, and a submenu to open selected items with user-defined custom applications.
+Bookmarks can also be managed from context menu, Navigation submenu. - Filesystem menu is organized following a system-centric functional and hierarchical point of view, featuring links to commonly used paths like home, desktop, documents, mounted devices and more system defined paths If the system supports it, there are featured also searches' and libraries' folders, respectively introduced in Vista and Seven: files in those folders can be clicked to open the related virtual folder, from which it is possible to drag items to PeaZip. - History menu is a chronological point of view, displaying the history of visited paths, archives, and search filters applied during the current session; below this first section are listed latest accessed archives (this feature can be disabled for privacy, see "Settings" chapter), and breadcrumb address paths. - Functions menu shows a submenu for most used functions listed alphabetically (such as open path, open archives, search and drag to PeaZip, web search, open path in system file explorer, properties...).
+It also features a second submenu to open selected items with user-defined custom applications.